 When a lead ministry does exist, agroforestry is very often under-resourced, and there are no mechanisms by which to coordinate and connect the responsible ministry with other sector ministries, or with research institutions, or other implementing partners that are vital for its development.
-In Ethiopia however, the recent establishment of the Ethiopian National Watershed and Agroforestry Multi-Stakeholder Platform (see Box 3), which provides a valuable opportunity to facilitate awareness-raising, coordination, and harmonization across sectors, as well as the creation of an enabling policy environment within which agroforestry can flourish.
+In Ethiopia however, the recent establishment of the Ethiopian National Watershed and Agroforestry Multi-Stakeholder Platform (see Box 3), which is co-chaired by both the agriculture and the environment sectors, provides a valuable opportunity to facilitate awareness-raising, coordination, and harmonization across sectors, as well as the creation of an enabling policy environment within which agroforestry can flourish.